Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: FDD massive MIMO and Backbone Neural CSI Compressor

-CSI is crucial for precoding the transmitted signal in downlink transmission and decoding the received uplink signal.
-In FDD systems, the reciprocity between uplink and downlink channels does not hold, necessitating pilot signal transmission from both the user and the BS.
-After receiving these pilot signals, the downlink and uplink channels are estimated at the user and the BS, respectively.
-For downlink transmission, each user sends its estimated channel matrix back to the BS via a feedback link.
-In massive MIMO systems, the channel matrix is large, making it extremely expensive in terms of bandwidth to feedback the entire channel matrix.
-To address this bottleneck, CSI compression is typically employed.
-In this process, the CSI matrix is compressed by the user by mapping it to a codeword from a compression codebook.
-The BS then reconstructs the channel matrix in a lossy fashion.
-The goal of CSI compression in FDD massive MIMO systems is to minimize the reconstruction loss while adhering to a prescribed feedback bit-rate constraint from the user to the BS.
+In massive MIMO systems, the channel matrix is high-dimensional, making full CSI feedback prohibitively expensive in terms of uplink bandwidth.
+To alleviate this bottleneck, CSI compression is commonly employed, whereby the user compresses the CSI matrix and the BS subsequently reconstructs the channel matrix.
+The objective of CSI compression in FDD massive MIMO systems is to minimize the reconstruction distortion while satisfying a prescribed feedback bit-rate constraint from the user to the BS.